IrabienMario/POOProject/Documentation.md

 This particular project involves the transformation of an outdated accounting system into a modern one known as 'Comercial Pro.'
 This adaptable software leverages SQL to efficiently manage the company's data.
 For this specific company, which we will refer to as DN, there arose a need for an extension to oversee the various orders received daily.

 DN specializes in selling a wide range of souvenirs to diverse companies.
 To facilitate these sales, they must first manufacture the products within their various laboratories, including the carpentry laboratory, sewing laboratory, serigraphy laboratory, and so forth.
+Finally, the project has been successfully concluded, resulting in a program that more effectively carries out the company's tasks and its database is also hosted on a server in the cloud.
+In this way we present the details in the following documentation:

 <p align="center">
   <img src="assets/LaboratoryComercialPro.png">